Connecting Zetsensor To Third-Party RS-485 Converters

 USB-COMI-SI-M Connection Layout

 Connection example of ZET 7010 strain-gauge sensor to the USB interface converter from USB to RS-485 with optical insulation USB-COMi-SI-M is shown on Figure 4.

 DB9 output or TB1 terminal block can be used.
 The pinout in both versions is as follows: 1 (DATA-), 2 (DATA+) and 5 (GND).

 Pay attention to 120 Ohm resistor.
-In this example, the line length is small, hence it is enough to use one terminator in any place is of the line.
+In this example, the line length is small, hence it is enough to use a single terminator in any place is of the line.

 The converter must be configured to “RS-485 Half Duplex (2 wire) without Echo” mode in accordance with adjustment instructions .
 For this, SW jumpers must be set into positions OFF, OFF, ON, ON (see Figure 5).